Nuclear medicine and PET imaging course

 Contacts

-Course Organiser: Dr Iain Murray
+Course organiser: Dr Iain Murray (Royal Marsden Hospital)

 For registration details and any other queries contact:

-Course Administrator: Mrs Jessica Keegan
+Course administrator: Mrs Jessica Keegan